skx/evalfilter/README.md

   * Tries to convert the value to an integer, returns Null on failure.
   * e.g. `int("3")`.
 * `keys`
-  * Returns the keys from the specified hash.
+  * Returns the available keys in the specified hash, in sorted order.
 * `len(field | value)`
   * Returns the length of the given value, or the contents of the given field.
   * For arrays it returns the number of elements, as you'd expect.